Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Accidental complexity enters locally, accumulates systemically, and is often reinforced organisationally.

-A lot of accidental complexity enters through small decisions that do not just look harmless, but sensible in isolation.
+A lot of accidental complexity enters through decisions that do not just look harmless, but sensible in isolation.

 The customer rarely sees the dependency graph, the unclear ownership model, or the overloaded team.
 They see slower change, more defects, less reliability, and a business that cannot respond as quickly as it should.